Timothy R. Clinton

 Tim started his career at Covington & Burling, where he handled complex commercial and criminal litigation, including insurance coverage, government investigations, business fraud, employment discrimination, civil rights, and negligence and personal injury.
 He then served as General Counsel for Ball Street Ventures, a company founded by former NBA players; there, he oversaw and directed outside counsel’s work on litigation, corporate governance, and other legal issues, including matters relating to the founders' interests in D.C.
 United and their bid to acquire the Memphis Grizzlies.

-Lead counsel in litigation and arbitration over dissolution of law firm.
+Served as lead counsel in litigation and arbitration over dissolution of law firm.
 Defeated two separate petitions for involuntary bankruptcy, obtained stays of two state cases in favor of arbitration, and successfully defended allegations of fraud, breach of fiduciary duty, and corporate waste.

 Successfully resolved intra-company dispute resulting from board of directors’ deadlock, in multiple cases involving allegations of fraud, breach of fiduciary duty, corporate waste, excessive compensation, and usurpation of corporate opportunities.

-Represents memorabilia collectors in consumer-fraud lawsuit against New York Giants, Quarterback Eli Manning, and several other Giants employees for distributing counterfeit memorabilia.
+Represented memorabilia collectors in consumer-fraud lawsuit against New York Giants, Quarterback Eli Manning, and several other Giants employees for distributing counterfeit memorabilia.